 19. Dont talk/ speak in a monotone, this sounds like you are board and can not wait to get home.

 20. Identify your station, your program and yourself regularly.
-Remember that your audience is turning over all the time ñ people are tuning in and tuning out.
+Remember that your audience is turning over all the time as people are tuning in and tuning out.
 Keep them informed all the time.

-To sum up ñ take your job seriously.
+To sum up - take your job seriously.
 Don't let your station down.
 Always be reliable and punctual for your programs.
 Prepare and be professional in your attitude to your work and in the way you do things.
 Be your own most severe critic.

 Chapter 7: Radio Interviewing.

 The role of the interviewer

-ï The guest has the "content" ó the facts, the informed commentary, the personality, the experience.
+- The guest has the "content" - the facts, the informed commentary, the personality, the experience.

 The interviewer supplies the "form" -keeping them on the topic, controlling flow of interview, challenging where necessary, getting explanation where necessary, etc.

-ï You keep control of the content of the interview.
+- You keep control of the content of the interview.

 Different styles of interview:

-o

 "Hard..."
 Gain information or an opinion/comment (justification & explanation) e.g. news, current affair, documentary

-o

 "Soft...."
 Enjoy a personality, personal experiences, entertainment e.g. music, chat, sport

-ï Qualities of different locations ó e.g. studio, phone, portable.
+- Qualities of different locations - e.g. studio, phone, portable.

-ï Preparation ó Three rules: Research, Research & Research.
+- Preparation - Three rules: Research, Research & Research.
 The importance of the interviewer actually knowing at least a little about the topic.
 Enables

 you to save time by giving some information yourself, especially in the introduction -you can usually be far more concise than the guest.
 Preparation enables

-you to take the interview deeper.ï Introductions ó It's no good just saying, "Tell us all about it" and expect the guest to do all the work.
+you to take the interview deeper.

+- Introductions - It's no good just saying, "Tell us all about it" and expect the guest to do all the work.
 They might go on for ages just giving the background.

 They might also forget bits, deliberately leave out bits, not know what to say, or speak confusingly.
 Usually, you can give the background much quicker and more clearly.